cleverage/accessibility-steps/accessibility-first-step/en/10 - When you provide a title attribute for a frame element, do not leave it empty.md

 ---
 id:         10
-title:      When you provide a title attribute for a frame element, do not leave it empty
 priority:   Error
 topic:      HTML
 selector:   frame[title]
 ---

+# When you provide a title attribute for a frame element, do not leave it empty

-# Purpose
+## Purpose

-# Technical solution
+## Technical solution

-# Control method
+## Control method